DIKU-EDU/kudos/docs/kernel-overview.rst

 Naming conventions
 ------------------

-Some special naming conventions have been used when programming Kudos.
+Some special naming conventions have been used when programming KUDOS.
 These might help you find a function or a variable when you need it.
 Functions are generally named as ``filename_action`` -- where ``filename`` is the name of the file where the function resides, and ``action`` tells what the function does.